kaustavmu/kaustavmu/README.md

 Hello!
-I'm Kaustav Mukherjee, and I particularly love working on projects that mix software and hardware.
-I've got experience with robotics, some web development, and a computer vision.
+I'm Kaustav Mukherjee, a software engineer primarily focused on machine learning and computer vision.
+Here are scattered projects I have worked on throughout my undergraduate years.